davidtwco/rfcs/text/0000-build-std/5-stage-1b.md

 There are many possible follow-ups to Stage 1b:

-## Warn when `no_std` crates accidentally have a transitive dependency on `std`
-[future-no_std-warning]: #warn-when-no_std-crates-accidentally-have-a-transitive-dependency-on-std
+## Deprecating `#![no_std]`
+[future-deprecating-nostd]: #deprecating-no_std

+The `#![no_std]` attribute does 4 things:

+1. Change the `extern crate std/core` declaration injected in the crate root
+2. Decides whether `std` is added to the extern prelude
+3. Chooses the standard library prelude to be used
+4. Ensures rustc throws an error if a crate without `#![no_std]` is depended on.

+Points 1 and 2 are not an issue as explicit builtins will not have `extern crate` declarations inserted and are added to the extern prelude when passed with `--extern` without the `noprelude` modifier.

+For 3, a new rustc flag, say `--extern-stdlib`, could be added which changes rustc to use the standard library crates present as `--extern` to decide which prelude to import.
+The `#![no_std]` attribute would have to remain in order to avoid raising the `rust-version` of the crate.
+It's behaviour if present would be to prevent the use of the `std` prelude as this reduces the chance of a user accidentally breaking older versions of the toolchain that do not use builtin dependencies.

-Cargo could emit a warning or lint when a root crate without an explicit dependency on `std` or `alloc` has a dependency on `std` or `alloc` via a dependency.
+For 4, Cargo could emit a warning or lint when a root crate without an explicit dependency on `std` has a dependency on it via a dependency.
 When writing a `no_std` crate, then it is desirable to avoid any unexpected dependency on standard library crates and this would cause the crate to fail to compile on targets where those crates are not supported.

+Once these points are in place Rust could then make `#![no_std]` deprecated on a new edition.

+Cargo could also add a perma-unstable `no-implicit-builtins` feature to allow users to have 0 builtin dependencies, which will allow `#![no_core]` users to avoid unnecessary `core` dependencies. `#![no_core]` should still be required in the user's crate in order to ensure that they are on an unstable toolchain.

 ↩ [*Proposal*][proposal]